TanStack/bling/README.md

 ## `worker$`

 The `worker$` function is used to create an isomorphic Web Worker and interact with it.
 On the server, the function will run in the same process as the server.
-On the client, the function will be compiled to a Web Worker and will return an interface similar to `serverFn$` to make it easy to call from the client
+On the client, the function will be compiled to a Web Worker and will return an interface similar to `fetch$` to make it easy to call from the client

-> 🧠 Similar to `serverFn$`, data sent to and from workers will be serialized.
+> 🧠 Similar to `fetch$`, data sent to and from workers will be serialized.
 This means that you can pass any JSON-serializable data to the worker, but you cannot pass functions or classes.
 If you need to use non-serializable assets in your worker, you can import them and use them directly in the worker function, however the instances of those assets will be unique to the worker thread.

 ```tsx
 import { worker$ } from '@tanstack/bling'